-The Sahara Conservation Fund (SCF) was established in 2004 to address the largely-ignored and catastrophic wave of extinction threatening the large bird and mammal fauna in Africa.
+Sahara Conservation was established in 2004 to address the largely-ignored and catastrophic wave of extinction threatening the large bird and mammal fauna in Africa.

-The MISSION of the Sahara Conservation Fund is to conserve the wildlife, habitats and other natural resources of the Sahara and its bordering Sahelian grasslands.
+The MISSION of Sahara Conservation is to conserve the wildlife, habitats and other natural resources of the Sahara and its bordering Sahelian grasslands.

 Our VISION is of a Sahara where ecological processes function naturally, with plants and animals existing in healthy numbers across their historical range; a Sahara that benefits all its inhabitants and where support for its conservation comes from stakeholders across all sectors of society.